At Penn State

-- To reduce subscription costs and ensure wider readership of scholarly publications, the Penn State Libraries support a variety of Open Access efforts.
+To reduce subscription costs and ensure wider readership of scholarly publications, the Penn State Libraries support open access in a variety of ways:

 - The Libraries provide financial support for collaborative open access initiatives including arXiv, BioMed Central, Bioline International, SCOAP3, Knowledge Unlatched, and Reveal Digital.